apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 # Safety and Correctness

+Software safety is a lofty, but poorly defined goal.

-Everybody who writes airplane firmware has their own opinion about how to achieve "safety."
-Yet, nobody that I work with really knows what that means.
-It's a lofty, but poorly defined goal.
+Everybody has their own opinion about how to achieve "safety" in software.
+Especially in the world of airplane firmware.
+However, nobody really seems to know what that means.
+One engineer's definition of what safe software looks like will be drastically different from the one sitting next to them.
+This won't resolve the debate in any meaningful capacity, but here's my own interpretation.

 ![](images/PlaneClouds_skyrick9413.jpg)